Skip to content

 B.A.
 Architecture, Tunghai University (2000)

-Dissertation: Remaking Chinese Planning as a Profession: Growing Demand and Challenges
+Dissertation: Remaking Chinese Planning as a Profession: Growing Demand and Challenges.
+Co-chairs: Daniel B. Abrahamson and Jeffrey Hou.

 Currently: Assistant Professor, Department of Architecture and Urban Design, Chinese Culture University, Taiwan